Petersburg comfort station receives major food donation as city prepares for next winter storm

 "We have microwaves, we warm up the chicken and rice soup for them and put in like little styrofoam bowls with spoons so they can eat," Mason said.

+WATCH: Petersburg comfort station receives major food donation as city prepares for next winter storm

-Since CBS 6 first reporting on the comfort station's 24-hour operations, additional donations have poured in from various organizations, including gloves, socks, blankets, pizza, fried chicken and other prepared meals.
+Since CBS 6 first reported on the comfort station's 24-hour operations, additional donations have poured in from various organizations, including gloves, socks, blankets, pizza, fried chicken and other prepared meals.

 Petersburg Area Transit buses returned to the streets for the first time in nearly a week on Thursday, though they must stick to main roads as many secondary and neighborhood streets remain covered in ice.